 The Natural Dentist Antigingivitis Mouthwash

-You can also make your own homemade mouthwash simply with distilled water and baking soda.
+You can also make your own homemade mouthwash very simply with distilled water and baking soda.
 No need to add essential oils as they kill bacteria and could be harmful.
 Add sea salt to the combo for more mineralizing properties, though this mixture may be a bit less palatable.
 Then again, if you’ve been spending years swishing strong alcohol solutions, then a natural mix of baking soda, water, and salt should be a breeze!
 Of all the mouthwashes, this one is my favorite for its safety and efficacy in the mouth—and you won’t feel bad when you spit it down the drain!

 Dr. Mark Burhenne